Chauncey Stillman: Personal life

 Stillman also raised vegetables and livestock, using the estate for agricultural experimentation.
 He became a pioneer in soil and water conservation, banning herbicides, rotating crops, and practicing biodynamic agriculture.
 He added twelve irrigation ponds and reforested his land.
 He also prohibited automobiles on the property, instead adding twenty miles of carriage trails.

 Stillman maintained a residence in New York City, and divided his time between both homes.
 He read Greek and did needlepoint.
-He also enjoyed yachting on his flagship Westerly.
-In 1942, he gave Westerly to be used as a patrol boat during World War II.
-He was a member of the New York Yacht Club, becoming its commodore in the 1960s.
+He also enjoyed yachting.
+Westerly, his 72-ft, Sparkman & Stephens-designed ketch-rigged sailing yacht was seconded to the Coast Guard for use as a patrol boat during World War II.
+He was a member of the New York Yacht Club, becoming its commodore in the 1960s. and 'Westerly' was the NYYC flagship when the club defended the America's Cup in 1962.
 He was also a member of the Carriage Association of America (CAA); Caroline Kennedy rode with Stillman in his carriage at a CAA event in Newport, Rhode Island in March 1968.

 When he was 45 years old, Stillman converted to Catholicism.
 He said, “In 1952, I joined the Catholic Church after three decades of deliberation."
 In the 1980s, he established the Wethersfield Institute in Manhattan, to sponsor religious seminars.

 In 1989, Stillman died of lung cancer in his apartment in New York City at the age of 82 years.
 He left Wethersfield and much of his personal art collection to the Homeland Foundation.
-Wethersfield opened to the public shortly after his death and is now managed by the nonprofit Friends of Wethersfield.
-It is listed on the National Register of Historic Places.
+Wethersfield opened to the public shortly after his death and is now managed by the nonprofit Wethersfield Foundation, Inc. It is listed on the National Register of Historic Places.

 To help expand the foundation's reach, Portrait of a Halberdier was sold at auction in 1989 to the Getty Museum for $34 million, then the highest price ever paid for an old master.
 In 1998, the foundation's assets totaled $103 million.
 However, over the next seventeen years, the foundation's trustees overspent and misappropriated funds, resulting in a balance of just $31 million.
 Stillman's heirs stepped in and the foundation sold more paintings to be able to preserve Wethersfield.